Skip to navigation Skip to content

 • Marriage certificate

-Requests for Additional Information
+Requests for additional information

-Where information provided with the claim for a Czech pension is incomplete, the Czech Republic will send requests for information in Czech direct to customers.
+If information provided with the claim for a Czech pension is incomplete, the Czech Republic will send requests for information in Czech direct to customers.

 Under the Administrative Arrangements, the Czech Republic forms can be lodged in Australia at any service centre.
+See Processing a foreign pension claim.

 • All foreign pension claims and supporting documentation must be scanned, and

-International Services (CIS) only
+Centrelink International Services (CIS) only:

-CIS will complete the following and attract to the foreign pension claim to send to the agreement country.
+CIS will complete the following or arrange for the following to be completed as necessary and attach the documents to the foreign pension claim to send to the agreement country.
 See Agreement Liaison Detail (ALD) for method of transmission.

 All claims:

-Australia/Czech Republic Agreement on Social Security liaison form (AUS187CZ).
-For assistance with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.
+For help with creating and completing the liaison form, see Agreement liaisons, NZ CICs and exchange of information.

 INV only:

-In Czech Republic: + Read more ...
+In the Czech Republic + Read more ...

 Payment method and Indexation (CPI)

-Payment Method + Read more ...
+Payment method + Read more ...

 Frequency + Read more ...